soundpress/RulesOfNYC/docs/c00/index.rst

    Demolition.
 For the purposes of this section, the term "demolition" shall have the same meaning as set forth in section 3302.1 of the Building Code.

-   Façade work (façade project).
-The restoration of an existing façade to a safe and like new condition following decay, wear, or damage; the modification of an existing façade; or the recladding of a façade.
+   Facade work (facade project).
+The restoration of an existing facade to a safe and like new condition following decay, wear, or damage; the modification of an existing facade; or the recladding of a facade.

-   Façade recladding (recladding of a façade).
-The removal of the exterior building envelope and replacement with a new exterior building envelope; or the installation of a new exterior building envelope over the existing façade.
+   Facade recladding (recladding of a facade).
+The removal of the exterior building envelope and replacement with a new exterior building envelope; or the installation of a new exterior building envelope over the existing facçade.

    Primary site safety manager or coordinator.
 The site safety manager or coordinator who has been designated as the primary site safety manager in accordance with the provisions of section 3310.5 of the Building Code.